 I once asked Corey Taylor, front man for both metal band Slipknot and hard rock band Stone Sour, what it feels like to be on stage performing.

-Worrying about the other 17 things on the list, and letting the gap between where you are now and what you wanna get done, will cause your blood pressure to skyrocket like Bernie Madoff’s on reckoning day
+Worrying about the other 17 things on the list and focusing on the gap between where you are now and what you wanna get done will cause your blood pressure to skyrocket like Bernie Madoff’s on reckoning day.

 Instead of losing your peace in the list of shit that sits before you, dive in 100% to each task, focusing on just one thing at a time, giving the item at hand your complete and undivided attention.

-Not only will you dodge the stress bullet, but you’ll most likely better do the things your doing
+Not only will you dodge the stress bullet, but you’ll most likely better do the things you’re doing.

 Chop wood, carry water

-And sometimes, things are gonna blow up, break, leak all over the floor and make a mess, probably even getting on a few people’s feet right before you accidentally step on their toes.
-It’s just the way things are, and the more you’re moving into new territories and possibilities, the more mistakes you’re gonna make and things you’re gonna screw up… that’s how we learn.
+And sometimes things are gonna blow up, break, and leak all over the floor and make a mess, probably even getting on a few people’s feet right before you accidentally step on their toes.
+It’s just the way things are, and the more you’re moving into new territories and possibilities, the more mistakes you’re gonna make and things you’re gonna screw up…that’s how we learn.